 PRIVACY IN THE IOT AGE

 The expanding Internet of Things (IoT) represents an outstanding businesses opportunity for Canadian companies.
-But along with potential gains comes more than a little risk.
-What’s the best way to prepare?

 As we increasingly interact with all these smart devices, they are collecting ever-larger amounts of data about us.
 How that data is secured and used is one of the most pressing policy issues of our time.